 The Black Hue Explained, It’s only in recent times that the reason for this blackish color has been investigated.
-Now we know that multiple mineral inclusions result in the dark look of the diamond.
-This can include hematite, pyrite or even graphite that ends up inside the diamond.
-Alternatively, through graphitization a cleavage or fracture can also be stained dark.
+Now we know that multiple mineral inclusions result in the dark look of the black diamond.
+This can include hematite, pyrite, or even graphite that ends up inside the diamond.
+Alternatively, through graphitization, a cleavage or fracture can also be stained dark.

-A challenge creeps in when you want to cut or polish one of these stones because the inclusions make this difficult.
+A challenge creeps in when you want to cut or polish one of these stones like any black diamond ring or black diamond jewelry, because the inclusions make this difficult.
 Even setting them is tricky.
 But when it’s done right the end result of using a natural color black jewel is exceptional and definitely unique when compared to other diamond jewelry.
-A bonus is that these diamonds often have a lower price tag than others.
+A bonus is that the black diamond price is often lower than the others.

 It’s interesting that color can be induced too and this often happens when these black jewels are obtained for jewelry making, such as engagement rings.
+It is amazing to have a black diamond as your engagement ring which is pretty unique.
 For example, a gray diamond with many inclusions can be put through a process of treatments with high temperatures and low pressures.
 This graphitizes fractures which of course leads to a more black than gray hue.